Cloudy17g35/Cloudy17g35/README.md

 Hi!

-I'm cloudy17
+I'm Ksawery
-And I'm into:
+And I'm into:\n
-Big Data,
+Big Data,\n
-Data Science,
+Data Science,\n
 Machine Learning

 Love to play the guitar!